cyberatlas/K8sCheckmate/README.md

 ```$ pip install K8sCheckmate```
 If this doesn't work you may need to do
 ```$ pip install setuptools```
+> You may need to `pip uninstall K8sCheckmate` and reinstall when making changes

 # Demo
 In K8sCheckmate directory you can run the project by using